TheIcyTornado/AI-Video-Censorship/README.md

 ## How It Works

 1. **Transcription** – Whisper transcribes the video audio with timestamps and confidence levels.
-2. **Detection** – Words are normalized (lowercased and stripped of punctuation) and compared to the selected profanity list.
+2. **Detection** – Words are normalised (lowercased and stripped of punctuation) and compared to the selected profanity list.
 3. **Audio Filtering** – FFmpeg mutes sections containing profanities and overlays a bleep sound.
 4. **Iterative Passes** – The process repeats until no further profanities are detected or the maximum pass count is reached.